zero804/krossword/README.md

 ====================
 A crossword puzzle game and editor for KDE.
 It's based on [KrossWordPuzzle][1] by Friedrich Pülz.
 The development has stopped since many years and the original author is unreacheable (various attempts to contact him).
-For these reasons we decided to try to bring it back.

 General aims of the project:

- - maintain the codebase
+ - maintain and simplify the codebase
- - simplify the code where possible aiming to port it to Qt5/KDE Frameworks 5
  - improve the user experience

 See the Changelog for more details.